antonprv/UECrashReporter/README.md

-*Original repository was last updated 5 years ago, so I've decided to fix all of the authors bugs and go on from there.
+*Original repository was last updated 5 years ago, so I've decided to fix all of the authors' bugs and go on from there.
 Currently fully working and fixed, might expand on its features in the future.*

 # UECrashReporter
  Custom crash reporter, aimed at games made in Unreal Engine.